Megasonic988/CCWJ-Xbox-Webcam-Controller/README.txt

 - wmctrl (for window management)

 Running:
-1. Run 'sudo xboxdrv'.
-For ease, run xboxdrv on system startup.
+1. Make sure xboxdrv is running ('sudo xboxdrv').
+For ease, run on system startup.
-2. Run script with 'python3 init.py'
+2. Run script with 'launch.sh'

 Extra Tips:
 - to view all the controls available for the webcam and their setting ranges,